 Don’t forget about insurance

 While you are familiar with securing a traditional homeowner’s insurance policy, insurance for vacation homes may be a new concept.
 Is there insurance specifically for vacation homes?
 Yes.
-Proper Insurance offers a commercial package policy specifically designed for the unique risks characteristic to vacation homes.
+Proper Insurance offers a commercial package policy specifically designed for the unique risks characteristic of vacation homes.

 Designed to completely replace your current policy, there is coverage for building, contents, income, and liability.
 The standard vacancy clause is removed with no standard occupancy restrictions, and the commercial general liability responds to amenities such as animals and pets, liquor, pools, hot tubs, and more.
 There is also coverage for theft and damage caused by a guest.
-You deserve to have peace of mind knowing your property is covered with in depth insurance for your vacation home.
+You deserve to have peace of mind knowing your property is covered with in-depth insurance for your vacation home.

 Talk to your current insurer to determine the best policy for your scenario.
 A great question to ask your agent is the following.
 The goal is to be educated and make the best decision for your new business running a vacation home.